 Finding Copyright or Trademark Violations

 We know your frustration.
 We scour the web monthly for sites that may be copying content or images we own, and never fail to find at least one copyright violation.
 We also regularly search for websites which are illegally using our clients’ trademarks or content.
 We consider removing violators to be part of our job in helping our clients to improve their search engine ranking.
-To find examples of copyright infringement or trademark violations for your site, try copying random snippets of text from your site and searching for the snippets using Google and Yahoo!.
+To find examples of copyright infringement or trademark violations for your site, try copying random snippets of text from your site and searching for the snippets using Google and Microsoft Bing.
 If you find a match, take a careful look at the site.
 They may be copying you.
-There are now several automated solutions to scanning and identifying copyright violations online.
-Read New Software Detects Plagiarized Passages by Amy Wong to learn about recent developments in copyright detection.
 If you find a copyright violation, take a deep breath and relax.
 You have options.

 Filing Notices of Alleged Infringement: Digital Millennium Copyright Act (DMCA)